Frequently Asked Questions

 You will see "Reference" (for genes like DPYD, RYR1, CACNA1S, CFTR, etc.) or "*1" (for genes like CYP2B6, CYP2C9, etc.).
 "Reference" or "*1" indicate an absence of alternative genetic alleles at the PharmCAT interrogated genetic positions.
 They are assigned by default when no alternative variants are found at the queried positions.
 They do not suggest a lack of genetic variation at every position in the gene and should not be mistaken to mean an exact match to the entire reference sequence for the gene.

-For the gene CFTR, "Reference" in the PharmCAT report corresponds to "ivacaftor non-reponsive CFTR sequnence" in the CPIC guideline.
+For the gene CFTR, "Reference" in the PharmCAT report corresponds to "ivacaftor non-responsive CFTR sequence" in the CPIC guideline.

 How to render PharmCAT outputs into a tabular-formatted file

 PharmCAT is designed to take a single-sample VCF file and generate an individual PGx report in JSON or HTML formats.
 To support data analysis, we provide scripts and examples that render PharmCAT JSON outputs to tabular-formatted files.
-You can follow the instructions on this PharmCAT multi-sample analysis page for how to convert PharmCAT JSONs into TSV or CSV files.
+You can follow the instructions on this PharmCAT multi-sample analysis page for how to convert PharmCAT's JSON files into TSV or CSV files.

 Create one's own PDF report based on the PharmCAT .JSON file

-You can create your own pdf report based on PharmCAT's .JSON file.
+You can create your own PDF report based on PharmCAT's .JSON files.
 If you do so, please refer to the PharmCAT website at https://pharmcat.org/ and cite our methods paper: K Sangkuhl & M Whirl-Carrillo, et al. Pharmacogenomics Clinical Annotation Tool (PharmCAT).
 Clinical Pharmacology & Therapeutics (2020) 107(1):203-210.

-Please note that PharmCAT is a research tool and note our disclaimers: https://pharmcat.org/Disclaimers/.
+Please note that PharmCAT is a research tool and review our disclaimers.

-Note that PharmCAT is being actively developed, so there will be ongoing content updates and bug fixes.
-Additionally, in order for PharmCAT to stay current with alleles defined by PharmVar and recommendations from CPIC and DPWG, PharmCAT is continually being released with updates.
-If the most current version of PharmCAT is not being used at any given time, it may not be the most accurate or complete version.
+Note that PharmCAT is being actively developed, so there will be ongoing improvements and bug fixes.
+PharmCAT is also continually being updated to stay current with alleles defined by PharmVar and recommendations from CPIC, DPWG and the FDA.
+If the latest version of PharmCAT is not being used at any given time, it may not be the most accurate or complete version.

-Why do PharmCAT output have genetic variants that are not listed in the pharmcat_position.vcf?
+Why does PharmCAT output have genetic variants that are not listed in the pharmcat_position.vcf?

 Gene-specific